-This is a list of all design courses.
-For more information, see Art and Art History.
+This is a list of courses with the subject code DSGN.
+For more information, see Art and Art History (College of Liberal Arts and Sciences) in the Catalog.

 Fundamentals of typography as a core element in visual communication; introduction to historical typographic practices as well as modern modes of designing with type.
 Prerequisites: ARTS:1510 and ARTS:1520.
 Corequisites: DSGN:2500.
 Same as UICB:2600.